fxnnxc/fxnnxc.github.io/_side_articles/deconvolution_checkerboard.md

 ## Conclusion

 In this post, we review the paper Deconvolution and Checkerboard Artifacts  [[Distill](https://distill.pub/2016/deconv-checkerboard)] which found the reasons of checkerboard artifacts and proposed solutions for it.
-By reviewing this paper, we found that computational link is not perfect and the inductive bias could be wrong.
+By reviewing this paper, we found that **understanding the computational meaning of a module is important** and **the inductive bias could be wrong** <d-footnote> The deconvolution module is an inductive bias of spreading signals with inverse process of convolution.  </d-footnote>.
 (That is, the inductive bias of deconvolution is not suitable for the image generation).
 Therefore, it is truly important to understand the operational meaning of components including "convolution, deconvolution, pooling, attention, MLP")
 Many researchers have studied to investigate the reasons of artifacts and I guess there are at least four approaches

 * Insufficient Training
 * Insufficient Dataset
 * Memorization and not generalization, including overfitting
-* Wrong Inductive Bias (Deconvolutional Layer)
+* **Wrong Inductive Bias (Deconvolutional Layer)**

 For me, a researcher in the field of interpretable AI, the most important approach is the last one.
 Most of tasks mostly care the training performances and do not deeply interpret the operational meaning of modules.